 13.5 If a race advertises in advance a rule that allows participants to withdraw at a shorter distance than the full race distance, but still over the minimum threshold of a marathon or ultra then this is permitted to count as long as other criteria are followed. (i.e. results must be published of the time & distance covered.)

-13.6 If a runner finishes a race outside a stated time limit the race will not count unless the race director is flexible in his interpretation of the rules and the runner is given a medal/certificate and/or appears in the result list.
+13.6 If a runner finishes a race outside a stated time limit the race will not count unless the runner is included in the race results.

 13.7 Marathons: (i) Road: Races where the distance is accurately measured and stated by organisers to be 26m 385y (26.2 miles) / 42.195 km (42.2 kilometres) on a road or predominately road surface or, (ii) Trail: Races where it is accepted that exact measurement is not possible, rounded down i.e. minimum 26 miles or 42km.